pantheon-systems/documentation/source/content/guides/filesystem/02-batch-files.md

 ## Batch Uploads

 The [max execution time](/timeouts/#user-configurable-timeouts) for PHP scripts on the platform is 120 seconds.
-You may encounter this limit during batch uploads of products with [WooCommerce](https://wordpress.org/plugins/woocommerce) or a similar application.
+You may encounter this limit during product batch uploads with [WooCommerce](https://wordpress.org/plugins/woocommerce) or a similar application.
+To workaround this limit:

+1. Perform large operations locally.

-Consider performing larger operations locally if you encounter this limit.
-Then import the code, files, and database to the Pantheon platform.
+1. Import your code, files, and database to the Pantheon platform after the operations complete.

 ## Batched Data Export to File

-It is difficult to batch export data to a file in Test and Live environments on plans with multiple application containers.
+Batched data exports to a file in Test and Live environments are difficult if you have a plan with multiple application containers.
 Many contrib plugins and modules are not designed to support multiple application containers.
 It might be possible to get data export working, but that may require additional effort and custom code.

-Modules and plugins often do this type of batch export by continuously appending data to the same file in each request in the batch process.
-With multiple application containers, the result is that several containers will attempt to add data to the same file at once, while simultaneously syncing their own version of the updated file to other appservers and receiving updates from other application containers.
-The exported data will likely be incomplete.
+Modules and plugins process this type of batch export by continuously appending data to the same file in each request.
+Multiple containers will attempt to add data to the same file at once.
+The application containers also simultaneously sync their own version of the updated file to other appservers and receive updates from other application containers.
+The exported data will likely be incomplete as a result.

 A non-batched export of a dataset small enough to complete within the set timeout for web requests will likely work.